 I can very easily remind you of the many times he and his fellow Republicans uttered the words "repeal and replaced" but I won't.
 No need to rub it in.

-What I will tell you, though, is that what just happened with healthcare is an indication that we as a nation, are beginning to grapple with the noble idea of heathcare as a human right.
+What I will tell you, though, is that what just happened with healthcare is an indication that we as a nation, are beginning to grapple with the noble idea of healthcare as a human right.
 We are beginning to see it as a notion that ought to be writen into our glorious constitution.
-Not health insurance, healthcare, the government's duty to provide it to the people, just like safety, infrastructure and education -the latter, incidentally, not in the document.
+Not health insurance but healthcare, the government's duty to provide it to the people, just like safety, infrastructure and education -the latter, incidentally, not in the document.

-As democrats, republicans, libertarians, socialists and independents figure out ways to provide healthcare in XXI century America, we will need excellent negotiators, fantastic deal makers, brilliant men and women who can elevate the act of cutting a deal to an art form.
+As democrats, republicans, libertarians, socialists, greeners and independents try to figure out ways to provide healthcare in XXI century America, we will need excellent negotiators, fantastic deal makers, brilliant men and women who can elevate the act of cutting a deal to an art form.